Sup3rlum/FlameEngine/README.md

 These are the current features FlameEngine has as of now:

 - A scene/actor system
-- Rendering pipeline using custom models, materials and shaders.
+- Rendering and asset pipeline using custom models, materials and shaders.

 Some of the the upcoming features I am currently working on: